TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 location depends on the OS.
 On Linux and macOS, the application folder is located in `/home/<user>/.MyoFInDer`.
 On Windows, the application folder is located in `C:\Users\<user>\AppData\Local\MyoFInDer`.
-This application folder normally contains only the log messages for the last run of the application, as well as a `settings.pickle` file containing the last used settings.
+This application folder normally contains the log messages for the last run of the application, as well as a `settings.pickle` file containing the last used settings.

 [Home page](index.markdown)